mohitk30/swasthya/readme.md

 I have also pushed the .env files for reference only they doesn't contain any api key or any passwords.

+If we want to protect any api call we can protect it from accessing for that i have implemented the middle ware but not used in it.

  Steps to Run the backend at local system -

  ```js